-The ever faster digitalisation of nearly all aspects of modern live accelerates these changes and has a profound influence on the interaction between science and society.
+The ever-faster digitalisation of nearly all aspects of modern life accelerates these changes and has a profound influence on the interaction between science and society.
 The near immediacy of modern communications channels coupled with a context collapse in the digital environment is presenting scientists with previously unknown challenges.
 It is high time to adapt the way we do science to still serve our changing societies.

-This session will explore the nuanced interplay between science, society and politics, how science is understood by the many and why we might need to rethink disciplinary silos in science.
+This session explored the nuanced interplay between science, society and politics, how science is understood by the many and why we might need to rethink disciplinary silos in science.

 Session 2: Early Career Researchers’ Perspective

 Re-Enlightenment?
 Truth, reason and science in a global world

 At a time of perceived erosion of trust in science, the Global Young Academy discussed the values of the Enlightenment in today’s society, in digital transformation, and in a so-called post-truth world.
 Panellists analysed the potential for a (Re-)Enlightenment from three different perspectives: how can we embrace the universality of science while valuing local and cultural differences?
 In a society that is moving away from Enlightened values yet still relies on scientists to solve the grand challenges of our time, how should scientists interpret their role in this environment?
 And finally, what are the limits of a (Re-)Enlightenment?